samuelclay/NewsBlur/blog/_posts/2021-06-25-story-of-a-hacking.md

 2021-06-24T01:35:18.840+0000 I COMMAND  [conn63456637] dropDatabase newsblur - finished
 </code></pre></div></div>

-The above is a lot, but the important bit of information to take from it is that by using a reductive filter, capturing everything that doesn't match a known IP, I was able to find the two connections that were made a few seconds apart.
+The above is a lot, but the important bit of information to take from it is that by using a subtractive filter, capturing everything that doesn't match a known IP, I was able to find the two connections that were made a few seconds apart.
 Both connections from these unknown IPs occured only moments before the database-wide deletion.
 By following the connection ID, it became easy to see the hacker come into the server only to delete it seconds later.

 Interestingly, when I visited the IP address of the [two](http://185.220.101.6/) [connections](http://171.25.193.78/) above, I found a Tor exit router:

 <img src="/assets/hack-tor.png">

-This means that it is virtually impossible to track down who is responsible due to the anonymity preserving quality of Tor exit routers.
+This means that it is virtually impossible to track down who is responsible due to the anonymity-preserving quality of Tor exit routers.
 [Tor exit nodes have poor reputations](https://blog.cloudflare.com/the-trouble-with-tor/) due to the havoc they wreak.
 Site owners are split on whether to block Tor entirely, but some see the value of allowing anonymous traffic to hit their servers.
-In NewsBlur's case, because NewsBlur is a home of free speech, allowing users in countries with censored news outlets to bypass restrictions and get access to the world at wide, the continuing risk of supporting anonymous Internet traffic is worth the cost.
+In NewsBlur's case, because NewsBlur is a home of free speech, allowing users in countries with censored news outlets to bypass restrictions and get access to the world at large, the continuing risk of supporting anonymous Internet traffic is worth the cost.

 ### 3. What will happen to ensure this doesn't happen again?